Ruggedy-Limited/ruggedy-vma/readme.md

 - Provides an approachable, consistent user interface for analysing the data found in these files.
 - Allows you to add your own manual findings of vulnerabilities using the Ruggedy App, named after the company that built this software.
 - Allows you to group Vulnerabilities into "Folders".
+- Enables collaboration through "comments" on vulnerability records.
 - Makes it easy to send vulnerability information directly into Jira as a "Bug" issue.

 ## Requirements

 This application has a few system requirements.
-All of these requirements are satisfied by the Laravel Homestead virtual machine, so it's highly recommended that you use Homestead if you are installing the application on your own machine.
+All of these requirements are satisfied by the [Laravel Homestead virtual machine](https://laravel.com/docs/5.4/homestead), so it's highly recommended that you use Homestead if you are installing the application on your own machine.

 However, if you are not using Homestead, you will need to make sure your server meets the following requirements: